Watch the following video to hear Dr. Ashley Sikand talk about nasal polyps:

-Nasal polyps are benign (non-cancerous) growths that grow from the mucous membrane that lines the nasal passages and the paranasal sinuses.
+Nasal polyps are benign (non-cancerous) growths that grow from the mucous membrane that line the nasal passages and the paranasal sinuses.
 They are usually soft and painless.
 The underlying cause is an inflammatory reaction that occurs within the mucous membranes.
-The cause of the inflammation may be from allergies, recurrent sinus infections, and alteration of the immune response.
+For example, the cause of the inflammation may be from allergies, recurrent sinus infections, and alteration of the immune response.

 Nasal polyps can cause a variety of symptoms.
 The most prominent among these are nasal congestion or difficulty breathing through the nose.
 The polyps may also obstruct the natural opening of the sinuses.
 This can result in facial pressure and sinus infections.
-Additional symptoms may include reduction or loss of smell, sinus congestion, and excessive postnasal drainage.
+Additional symptoms may include:

 If the polyps are small, they could respond with medical treatment.
-This consists of nasal steroid sprays like fluticasone.
-Treatment of underlying inflammatory disease such as allergic rhinitis, chronic sinusitis, or immune disorders can also reduce these growths.
+This consists of nasal steroid sprays like fluticasone (Flonase) or Nasacort.
+Also, treatment of underlying inflammatory disease such as allergic rhinitis, chronic sinusitis, or immune disorders can also reduce these growths.

 Larger polyps usually require surgical removal.
-At Nevada Sinus Relief, we have performed this procedure in the office by using a system of local anesthesia that permits comfortable polyp removal along with treatment of related sinus disease.
+At Nevada Sinus Relief, we perform this procedure in the office by using a system of local anesthesia that permits comfortable polyp removal along with treatment of related sinus disease.